Laurens-HanzeLink/whis/book/src/part2-overview/ch06-what-whis-does.md

 ### 4. Post-Processing (Optional)

-If you enable "polishing," Whis sends the raw transcription to an LLM (GPT-4, Claude, local LLM) to:
+If you enable "post-processing," Whis sends the raw transcription to an LLM (GPT-4, Claude, local LLM) to:
 - Fix grammar and punctuation
 - Remove filler words ("um," "uh")
 - Format the text nicely